Toyota RAV4 Prime Charging Guide, Cost Calculator & More

 PlugShare is awesome because it shows pictures of the chargers from other users and has details about what’s around and whether or not parking is free.

 There is a cost when charging your vehicle, but it is not as much as gasoline.
-In a public station, the average cost is $0.30-0.60 kWh to charge your RAV4 Prime.
+At a public station, the average cost is $0.30-0.60 kWh to charge your RAV4 Prime.

-A charging cost calculator will be below to help you determine the costs.
+A charging cost calculator will be provided in the later sections of this article to help you estimate your costs.

 Charging Settings and Scheduling

-Inside your vehicle, you have the option to schedule when you want to charge.
+Inside your RAV4 Prime, you have the option to schedule when you want to charge.

 Let’s say you know that your electricity is cheaper at 2AM.
 You can plug in your car before bed but not have it start charging until 2AM.
 In this case, you are taking advantage of “time-of-use” (TOU) rates.